 You would need Form 16, house rent receipt (if applicable), investment payment premium receipts (if applicable).
 However, ITRs are annexure-less forms, so you are not required to attach any document (like proof of investment, TDS certificates) along with your return (whether filed manually or electronically).
 However, you need to keep these documents for situations where they need to be produced before tax authorities such as assessment, inquiry, etc.

-- Download Form 26AS (Annual Information Statement) and check the actual TDS / TCS / tax paid.
+• Download AIS and Form 26AS and check the actual TDS / TCS / tax paid.
 If you see any discrepancy, you should reconcile it with the Employer / Tax Deductor / Bank.

-- After e-Filing the return, e-Verify it.
-If you want to manually verify your return, send the signed physical copy of ITR-V Acknowledgement (by ordinary post or speed post) within 120 days of filing the return to Centralized Processing Center, Income Tax Department, Bengaluru 560500 (Karnataka).
+• After e-Filing the return, e-Verify it.
+If you want to manually verify your return, send the signed physical copy of ITR-V Acknowledgement (by speed post) within appropriate timelines of filing the return to Centralized Processing Center, Income Tax Department, Bengaluru 560500 (Karnataka).

 Different tax returns are prescribed for filing by individual taxpayers depending on their source of income and residential status.
 To determine the correct ITR to file, you can use the Help me decide which ITR Form to file option.
-You can then proceed based on questions displayed to determine the correct ITR to file.
+You can then proceed based questions displayed to you to determine the correct ITR form to file.

-Form 26AS is an annual information statement which shows various details including Tax Deducted/ Collected at Source, Advance Tax / Self-Assessment Tax, Specified Financial Transactions Demand / Refund Pending / completed Proceedings for a taxpayer's PAN as per ITD's database.
+Form 26AS is statement which shows various details including Tax Deducted/ Collected at Source, Advance Tax / Self-Assessment Tax, Specified Financial Transactions Demand / Refund Pending / Completed Proceedings for a taxpayer's PAN as per ITD's database.

 A taxpayer may pay tax in any of the following forms: